SamahAliIriqat/Prediction-of-Product-Sales/README.md

 The problem with this project is to determine which features affect outlet sales and what is the best model to predict the outlet sales.

 ### Data:
 This data was gathered from these supermarkets and stores, about specific items that the supermarkets and stores sales.
-It covers two main topics: items (identifier, wight, fat content, visibility, MPR) and outlet (identifier, establishment year, size, location type) which will be used to predict outlet sales.
+It covers two main topics:
+Items (identifier, wight, fat content, visibility, MPR).
+Outlet (identifier, establishment year, size, location type) which will be used to predict outlet sales.

 There are 8523 record for 11 features as sows in the table below for the outlet sales and some fatures:

 |index|Item\_Weight|Item\_Visibility|Item\_MRP|Outlet\_Establishment\_Year|Item\_Outlet\_Sales|